romanpauk/dingo/docs/getting-started.md

 - `construct<T>()` creates an unmanaged object and injects its dependencies from the container.
-- `invoke(fn)` calls a callable and resolves its arguments from the container.
+- `invoke(fn)` calls an unambiguous callable and resolves its arguments from the container.
+- `invoke<Signature>(fn)` lets you pick a specific overload when deduction is ambiguous.

 These two APIs are useful at application boundaries where you want dependency injection without turning every transient object into container state.